 Stability Period

-How long your condition has been stable significantly affects the screening outcome.
-A condition stable for 12+ months with no medication changes is viewed more favourably than one diagnosed 3 months ago.
-Longer stability periods generally result in lower premium loadings.
+How long your condition has been stable plays a significant role in the assessment.
+A condition that has remained unchanged for 12 months or longer with no medication adjustments is viewed more favourably than one diagnosed recently.
+Longer stability periods typically translate to lower premium loadings or broader acceptance.

 🔢